FesianXu/LipNet_ChineseWordsClassification/ReadMe.md

 ----

-# Developing environment
+# Development environment

-This project has been totally tested on the platform `Ubuntu 16.04` with `CUDA 10.2`.
+This project has been totally tested on the platform `Ubuntu 16.04` with `CUDA 10.2` using `python 3.6`.

 To make sure you can run the code, you basically need the following packages in `conda` envs: